 Beginning in January 2022, Kittatinny Lodge stopped issuing new Lodge IDs.
 All current and future events will only require your BSA ID.

 How long are dues in effect?

 The lodge fiscal year runs from January through December.
 Dues are paid in advance of the year that they are in effect.
-Dues paid after Nov 15 will be applied to the following year.
-Dues Paid January 1 thru Nov 15 will be applied to the current year.
+Dues paid after November 1 will be applied to the following year.
+Dues paid January 1 thru November 1 will be applied to the current year.

 I’m a new member.
 When must I pay dues?

 No matter if you took your Ordeal at the April, May or September service weekend, your dues are paid thru the end of that year as part of your Ordeal fee.
 You will be mailed a dues reminder card in November or December to pay your dues to continue active membership in the lodge thru the following year.